rust-lang/book/src/ch04-01-what-is-ownership.md

 <img src="img/experiment/ch04-01-stack4.jpg" class="center" width="400" />

 Observe that now, there is only ever a single array.
 At L1, `a` contains a *pointer* (represented by dot with an arrow) to the array on the heap.
 When performing `let b = a`, the pointer is copied into `b`, but the pointed-data is not copied.
+You could call this operation a "shallow" copy of `a` to `b`.

 <!--
 > **Note:** `Box` is not part of the Rust language, but rather the Rust standard library.
 You could implement your own `Box` if you wanted to. -->